plone/guillotina/docs/source/developer/persistence.md

 - Tree objects: objects are resources that implement `guillotina.interfaces.IResource`.
   This object has a `__name__` and a `__parent__` property that indicate the id on the tree and the link to the parent.
-By themselves they don't have access to\
-  their children, they need to interact with the transaction object to get them.
+By themselves they don't have access to their children, they need to interact with the transaction object to get them.
-- Nested: objects that are linked at some attribute inside the Tree object, this object are serialized with the main object and may lead to conflicts if there are lots of this kind of objects.
-It can belong to a field that is an object
 - Annotations: objects that are associated with tree objects.
 These can be any type of data.
 In Guillotina, the main source of annotation objects are behaviors.